 Seat Belts: Making sure all the seat belts work correctly is another easy inspection to do before the test.
 How many times have you sat into a car and notice the middle seat belt in the back isn’t working.
 Make sure all belts retract fully when they are pulled towards the buckle.

 Wipers: Make sure your wipers are fully operational and are making good contact with the windscreen, removing any water that has built up on the screen.
 Along with this makes sure your windscreen washers are working properly too.
 A good way to test if your wipers are in acceptable condition is to spray water through the washers onto the windscreen to see if the wipers will clear the screen properly.
-You can buy a range of wiper blades on a site.
+We have the best prices on Bosch wiper blades on our site.

 Tyres: Mentioned previously, bald tyres are the cause of thousands of NCT fails every year.
 Its crazy to think that the part of the car that keeps you in contact with the road is one of the highest neglected parts of the car when it comes to the test results.
 The minimum thread depth in Ireland is 1.6mm, if we are being honest you shouldn’t let your car get close to this especially during the winter time when driving conditions deteriorate.
 If you want the most accurate reading, you can purchase our digital tyre depth indicator.
 Not only will they look at thread depth but they will also review the tyre pressure.
 We stock a digital tyre pressure gauge that will let you can an exact reading off each tyre without having to drive to your local garage.